You are entitled to paid sick leave if you work in Philadelphia: https://www.phila.gov/media/20191218103833/Paid-Sick-Leave-Poster-Translations.pdf

-The School District of Philadelphia has launched the HOPE Line (1-833-745-4673) - available by call or text Monday-Friday until 9 pm, and 12 pm – 4 pm on the weekends and holidays.
+The School District of Philadelphia has launched the HOPE Line (1-833-745-4673), available by call or text Monday through Friday until 9:00 PM, and 12:00 PM to 4:00 PM on the weekends and holidays.
 It’s staffed by clinicians employed by Uplift and will offer counseling services for students, parents, and guardians.

 Activities for Kids Home from School

 Here are a number of resources for children who are home from school: http://www.amazingeducationalresources.com/